ckmardiah/Technology-and-Information-System-SECP1513/README.md

 **8️⃣ ☁️ Cloud Computing**
 * Cloud computing lets you store, use, and access files or apps over the internet — no need to save everything on your device *
-**Industry talk**
-Thanks!
-Here's a neatly formatted and professional **Industry Talk** section for your GitHub `README.md`, complete with clear titles and clickable links:

 ---